anders-biostat/linked-charts/docs/rlc/citeseq/example_1.md

 a global rather than a local variable.
 Had we used the normal `<-`, R would have created a local variable called `gene` within the function and forgot it immediately afterwards, rather than changing the global variable that we had defined before.

-After changing the variable, we simply instruct R/LinkedCharts to update chart A2: `updateChart( "A2" )`.
+After changing the variable, we simply instruct R/LinkedCharts to update chart A2: `updateCharts( "A2" )`.

 *This is all we need to link the two charts.*